Mary Jane Watson: Publication history

 The names "Mary Jane" and "MJ" are also common slang terms for marijuana.
 When asked about this, Stan Lee claimed it was purely coincidental, that he knew nothing about drugs and had never tried marijuana.

 Gerry Conway succeeded Stan Lee as writer of The Amazing Spider-Man in 1972.
 Conway pushed Mary Jane to the forefront of the cast, and made her a serious love interest for Peter Parker.
 Like Lee, Conway found Mary Jane to be more compelling than Gwen: "[Mary Jane] hadn't lost the edge that made her an interesting character.
 Gwen didn't have an edge.
 She was just a nice person.
 I don't think she had a mean bone in her body, and wasn't likely to do something that was likely to screw things up for Peter, out of some misguided sense of self-aggrandizement, which Mary Jane was quite capable of doing—which makes her a much more interesting character".

+In 1979, the character was revealed as the modern-day descendant/reincarnation of Red Sonja in Marvel Team-Up #79, able to become the warrior whenever holding her former self's sword.
 In 1987, the character was married to Spider-Man in The Amazing Spider-Man Annual #21.
 As a consequence, writer J. M. DeMatteis made Mary Jane and her marriage to Spider-Man one of the central themes of the critically acclaimed "Kraven's Last Hunt", published the same year as the wedding.
 DeMatteis commented that "'Kraven's Last Hunt' has a lot of darkness in it, but the story primarily is about Peter and his journey into the light and the power of simple human love.
 The reason Peter makes it out is because he has Mary Jane in his life, and that is his salvation".
+Mary Jane then returned as Red Sonja in the limited series Spider-Man/Red Sonja by Michael Avon Oeming and Mel Rubi.